JGrater/AdaShip/README.md

 A key design challenge was switching to an interactive interface and combining practices of advanced programming with the external objects and methods needed to produce frames, panels and buttons.
 This resulted in lots of testing and refactoring in order to produce 'good' well maintainable and efficient code.
 An interactive interface also presented problems with accessing the other players' grids and buttons in order to change their colours and record hits/misses.
 Using a singleton pattern helped me access update and access these objects from anywhere in the system.

 ## Evaluation
+In order to reduce repitition with creating objects, such as the Grids and Menu Panels, I created their own classes which could extend from the corresponding object.
+This allowed me to declare required variables once in its constructor, and set its properties on instantiation of the class.
+This was also necessary for working with an array of panels, where each had to share the same layout, but with differing values.

+An implementation of advanced programming would be the working use of a singleton design pattern which is a key to the functioning of the system.The singleton design pattern allowed for the setup and storage of important values such as the board length and width, the players' grid, and their fleets.
+The singleton class allowed me to access these values and objects from anywhere in code, without having to pass the instance through each class and object.

+If given more time, I could improve on the menu and interface.
+Completing the placement of ships and improving the process by allowing players to choose positions on a grid, rather than inputting coordinates and directions manually.
+I would also try to develop new gamemodes and introduce a theme, such as pirates, adding textures and improved interactions.